 - Iowa State University was ranked 70th in the world among universities granted U.S. utility patents in 2014, many of whom are ECpE faculty, including the D2NA group members

-- Ratnesh Kumar, professor, and his team won a $1 million grant from the National Science Foundation to develop underground wireless sensors that could help farmers improve crop production and reduce fuel runofff.
+- Ratnesh Kumar, professor, and his team won a $1 million grant from the National Science Foundation to develop underground wireless sensors that could help farmers improve crop production and reduce fuel runoff.

 - Umesh Vaidya, associate professor, won an NSF CAREER Award to promote efficiency in networked systems using ergodic theory of dynamic systems

-- Nicola Elia, professor, won an NSF CAREER Award for his focus on networked systems and developing new analytical and computational tools for understanding and analyzing how uncertainty is generated, propagated, and managed in the system.
+- Nicola Elia, professor emeritus, won an NSF CAREER Award for his focus on networked systems and developing new analytical and computational tools for understanding and analyzing how uncertainty is generated, propagated, and managed in the system.

 Related Graduate Research Areas

 Data, Decisions, Networks & Autonomy research at Iowa State encompasses the following core areas of graduate study in electrical and computer engineering:

 - Computing and networking systems

 - Electric power and energy systems

 Related IEEE Technical Chapters